w3c-ccg/vc-examples/docs/chapi-http-edu/README.md

 ## 2. Issuance

-Next the DIDAuth Response and a request for a University degree need to made to the university website.
+Next a request for a University degree needs to be made to the university website.

 Normally, a website would first verify the DID Auth, and then contruct the request for a credential to be issued against the HTTP Issuer API.